Skip to main content

 Determining project viability

-We’ll evaluate the information provided by applicants in the project information spreadsheet (Excel template) for consistency across applications.
+We’ll evaluate the information provided by applicants in the project assessment spreadsheet (Excel template) for consistency across applications.
 We’ll compare this information to industry benchmarks, identifying and reviewing any major variances.
 In addition, the spreadsheet includes a calculation of the debt coverage ratio to support the assessment of project viability.

 Planning approvals required